taoensso/sente/README.md

 ### On the server (Clojure) side

 First, make sure you're using [http-kit][] as your Clojure web server.
 If you're using the standard Ring server (Jetty), http-kit is [almost](http://http-kit.org/migration.html) a drop-in replacement.
-The examples here will also use [core.match][].

 > **Why http-kit**?
 Besides being a great web server, it currently offers by far the best high-concurrency support which is something Sente needs to lean on for WebSocket and long-polling connections.